benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 To head down this route as well, it's relatively straightforward, but definitely a (fun) "project".
 You'll need some basic familiarity with home networking (understanding how things like DNS and IPs work), as well as being comfortable SSH-ing into a linux device and copying and pasting a few commands.

-Here's how I over-engineered my home network for privacy and security:
+Here's how I overengineered my home network for privacy and security:

-* Contents
+* Contents {:toc}
-{:toc}

 ## The router - UniFi Dream Machine